 Section 7.02.
 Insurance.
 The Corporation shall have the right to purchase and maintain insurance to the fullest extent permitted by law on behalf of its Directors, Officers, employees, volunteers and other agents, against any liability asserted or incurred by any Director, Officer, employee, volunteer or other agent in such capacity or arising out of the Director’s, Officer’s, employee’s, volunteer’s or other agent’s status as such.

 Section 7.03.
 Books and Records.
-The Corporation shall keep correct and complete books and records of account, actions (to include formal, written resolutions) and minutes of the proceedings of its meetings of the Board, Members and committees thereof, and shall keep at the Corporation’s principal office a record of the names and addresses of the Members’ payment of dues and entitlement to vote.
+The Corporation shall keep correct and complete books and records of account, actions (to include formal, written resolutions) and minutes of the proceedings of its meetings of the Board of Directors, Members and committees thereof, and shall keep at the Corporation’s principal office a record of the names and addresses of the Members’ payment of dues and entitlement to vote.
 All books and records of the Corporation may be inspected by any Member, its

 agent or attorney for any proper purpose during regular business hours (8:00AM– 5:00PM, Eastern Time) and upon reasonable notice to the Corporation.

 Section 7.04.
 Amendments.
-These Bylaws or the Articles of Incorporation may be altered, amended, or repealed and new Bylaws or Articles of Incorporation may be adopted by a simple majority affirmative vote of the Directors present in person, or by telephone conference, at any regular or special meeting of the Board at which a quorum is present; provided, however, that written notice of the intent to alter, repeal and adopt new Bylaws or Articles of Incorporation at such meeting shall be provided to all Directors at least fourteen (14) days prior to such meeting.
+These Bylaws or the Articles of Incorporation may be altered, amended, or repealed and new Bylaws or Articles of Incorporation may be adopted by a simple majority affirmative vote of the Directors present in person, or by telephone conference, at any regular or special meeting of the Board of Directors at which a quorum is present; provided, however, that written notice of the intent to alter, repeal and adopt new Bylaws or Articles of Incorporation at such meeting shall be provided to all Directors at least fourteen (14) days prior to such meeting.

 Section 7.05.
 Corporate Seal.
-The Board may adopt and alter a corporate seal, and use the same or facsimile thereof, but failure to affix or refer to the corporate seal, if any, shall not affect the validity of any instrument.
+The Board of Directors may adopt and alter a corporate seal, and use the same or facsimile thereof, but failure to affix or refer to the corporate seal, if any, shall not affect the validity of any instrument.

 Section 7.06.
 Section Headings.
 The headings at the beginning of the several sections are labels designed to assist the reader in locating and reading these Bylaws and sections thereof but such headings shall be ignored in construing these Bylaws.